MicrosoftDocs/win32/desktop-src/SecAuthZ/grouping-operations-into-tasks-in-script.md

 ---
-Description: In Authorization Manager, a task is a high-level action that users of an application need to complete. ms.assetid: a266dde7-86f8-4537-99a5-be7142e765c6
+description: In Authorization Manager, a task is a high-level action that users of an application need to complete. ms.assetid: a266dde7-86f8-4537-99a5-be7142e765c6
 title: Grouping Operations into Tasks in Script ms.topic: article